avihuco2/clearfin/clearfin/clearfin-main/README.md

-# clearfin
+# ClearFin

+**Version:** 1.0
+**Author:** Avihu Cohen

+ClearFin is a comprehensive financial application designed to help you track, monitor, and plan your home financial aspects.
+Take control of your personal finances with intuitive tools and insights.

-This is the new application made with Kiro
+This application was built with Kiro.